An ordering for the strength of functional dependence: Verifying

 In the following example, we outline various well known SI copula families that are increasing in the concordance order.
-This yields families of models \(Y = f(g(\XX),\varepsilon)\) that fulfill the assumptions of Theorem \ref{propmvSchur}\eqref{propmvSchur2} and thus are comparable in conditional convex order; see Remark \ref{remverccx}.
-By some symmetry arguments, similar results can be obtained for stochastically decreasing copulas.
+This yields families of models \(Y = f(g(\XX),\varepsilon)\) that fulfill the assumptions of Theorem \ref{propmvSchur}\,\ref{propmvSchur2} and thus are \(\preccurlyeq_{ccx}\)-comparable; see Remark \ref{remverccx}.
+Symmetry arguments yield similar results for stochastically decreasing copulas.